MyaBishop22/DKVMN-for-KT/README.md

 - Adjust the model architecture by modifying the `build_kt_model` function
 - Change the number of training epochs for more refined results
 - Try different synthetic datasets by modifying the dataset selection logic

-This implementation provides a solid foundation for understanding and experimenting with knowledge tracing algorithms based on the ideas presented in the DKVMN paper.